argoproj/argo-cd/docs/developer-guide/running-locally.md

 kind delete cluster; rm -f ~/.kube/config-kind
 ```

-### Scale up ArgoCD in your cluster
+### Scale up Argo CD in your cluster

-Once you have finished testing your changes locally and want to bring back ArgoCD in your development cluster, simply scale the deployments up again:
+Once you have finished testing your changes locally and want to bring back Argo CD in your development cluster, simply scale the deployments up again:

 ```bash
 kubectl -n argocd scale statefulset/argocd-application-controller --replicas 1